Column Space Calculator

 Example: using the column space calculator

 Your dream has finally come true - you've bought yourself a drone!
-You can't wait to turn it on and fly around for hours.
+You can't wait to turn it on and fly around for hours (how many? find it out with our drone flight time calculator).
 However, apparently, before you start playing around, you have to input three vectors that will define the drone's movements.

 It will only be able to fly along these vectors, so it's better to do it well.
 The worst-case scenario is that they will define a low-dimensional space, which won't allow us to move freely.
 After all, the world we live in is three-dimensional, so restricting ourselves to 2 is like only being able to turn left.